Zerogiven-OpenWRT-Packages/reaction/README.md

 ## Usage

-After installed the reaction service automatically started but by default no jails/streams are activated.
+After installation the reaction service automatically started but by default no jails/streams are activated.
 In this package there is a sample configuration for dropbear and luci web interface.
 To activate them you have to rename the file streams file:

 ```bash